 An overseas policyholder preference applies to QBE Insurance (Australia) Limited (“QBE”).
 This means that in the event that QBE is wound up, Australian law requires that its assets in Australia are applied to satisfy its Australian liabilities, before those assets can be applied to satisfy overseas liabilities, which would include claims by policyholders in New Zealand.
 However, QBE is required to hold capital which meets minimum regulatory capital requirements.

-As at June 2016, our unaudited solvency, in AUD, as filed with the Reserve Bank of New Zealand is as follows:
+As at 31 December 2016, our audited solvency, in AUD, as filed with the Reserve Bank of New Zealand is as follows:

 capital in excess of prescribed capital: $1,011,330 million

 prescribed capital amount coverage: 165%.